25 Homemade Coffee Creamers and Syrups (Without the Nasty Additives)

 - 3 cups of any combination of the milk of your choice

-- 4 tbsp of your favorite sugar for unflavored sweet cream
+- 4 tbsp of your favorite sugar or sweetener for unflavored sweet cream

 - 1 of the variations below (all of them include various types of sugar)

-- Other options include animal product alternatives like soy milk, rice milk, and almond milk.
+- Other options include animal product alternatives like soy milk, rice milk, cashew milk, and almond milk.
 If you make the milk yourself you are sure to have a wholesome ingredients list.

-- Look for a non-GMO, less processed sugar like organic Turbinado, Sucanat or Muscovado.
+- I like to use a less processed sugar like organic Turbinado, Sucanat or Muscovado.

 - Raw honey is always a delicious and healthy option to sweeten anything.

 Choose an option from the list below.
-(Many of these combinations were created by my daughter, Rosie Luther).
-Stir them into a base of 1.5 cups of milk and 1.5 cups of cream.
-(I have only used cow’s milk products to make these but a friend tells me that the dairy alternatives work well too.
+Stir them into a base of 1.5 cups of milk and 1.5 cups of cream, or three cups of your dairy alternative of choice.

 If you don’t want to make a full batch of the creamer, stir just a small amount of the flavorings into an individual cup of coffee and add milk.